diannedejesus/debt_tracker/sdd.md

 - [X] verify how other routes need to handle revoked access [research]
     - [X] Implement warning about revoking access, saying it only stop the user from logging in at their next attempt.
     - [-] how to remove the current session of a user?
+- [X] verify if expired reset keys still show up as pending.
+- [X] payment button on page should prefill some information
+- [X] test late payment verifier
+- [X] verify if checking for duplicate excused payments
+- [X] dont permit excused payments if there is no debt
+- [X] if the selected name is the same of as another you cant select it in the dropdown
+- [X] verify edit payment (error of invalid database id when editing)
+- [X] merge view does not calculate late payment correctly
+    - [x] but added transaction which is extra data
+- [X] merge view error, excuse date includes next month as excused
+- [X] merge view has wrong edit for excused payments
+- [X] merge payment button error
+- [X] merge does not calcuted paid status correctly

 Fixes
 - [X] update the debt list and dashboard page with the new calculation for when a debt is late.
 - [X] excused payment access